|

 accountants require cost accounting to value inventory for financial

 reporting (4).”
 This is a financial system.
-Given
+Given this

-cost drivers other than direct labor alone.
+other than direct labor alone.
+The

-broader application – the balanced scorecard approach.
+application – the balanced scorecard approach.
 Each of these is both an extension of the

 reductionist/local optima approach and a further articulation of that